hyosung11/Launch-School/Courses/journal.md

 10:28 I read all the recommended blog articles about the written assessment.

 11:03 Working on the glossary right now and getting ready to go to the gym to do soccer skills practice and heal my hamstring.

+13:22 After lunch and a short walk before the SPOT Study Session in a few minutes.